List of Bohemian Rhapsody cover versions: The Braids version

 San Francisco Bay Area duo the Braids recorded an R&B version of "Bohemian Rhapsody" for the soundtrack to the Jon Lovitz movie High School High.
 It was released as their debut single in October 1996 and became a hit in Europe and New Zealand.
+The accompanying music video was directed by Marcus Nispel.

 Release

 The song was produced by Third Eye Blind's lead singer Stephan Jenkins with Eric Valentine and was released as a single in October 1996.
 It peaked at number 21 in United Kingdom and number 42 on the US Billboard Hot 100, staying on the latter chart for 17 weeks.
 In New Zealand, the song reached number two for four nonconsecutive weeks and achieved platinum status for sales of over 10,000.
 In Europe, the song was a top-20 hit in several regions, including Scandinavia, Italy and the Netherlands.

 Critical reception

-Larry Flick from Billboard described the Braid's version as a "surprisingly potent jeep-funk rendition of the Queen classic", and stated further that "if you let go of everything connected to the original recording and give yourself to this interpretation, you will discover an often poignant street commentary as told from the viewpoint of a young woman."
+Larry Flick from Billboard magazine described The Braids' version as a "surprisingly potent jeep-funk rendition of the Queen classic", and stated further that "if you let go of everything connected to the original recording and give yourself to this interpretation, you will discover an often poignant street commentary as told from the viewpoint of a young woman."
 He also added that "the problem is that many may have a difficult time digesting the new concepts tied to this well-worn rocker."
-Jeremy Helligar from Entertainment Weekly wrote that "stripping ”Bohemian Rhapsody” down to an insistent shuffle beat, assorted piano fills, and soulful vocals, they create a sound so moving that you might want to reach out and hug the speakers."
-Alan Jones from Music Week deemed it "the most obvious contender" from the High School High soundtrack.
+Jeremy Helligar from Entertainment Weekly wrote that "stripping 'Bohemian Rhapsody' down to an insistent shuffle beat, assorted piano fills, and soulful vocals, they create a sound so moving that you might want to reach out and hug the speakers."
+Alan Jones from Music Week named it "the most obvious contender" from the High School High soundtrack.
 He noted that "attacking it from a wholly different angle to Rolf Harris, they give it the kind of makeover that wouldn't disgrace Fugees.
 Likely to attract a lot of attention."
 Bönz Malone for Vibe called it a "soaring" remake.